seasann/seasann/readme.md

 This will

 1. Go through your pages directory and convert them to html.
-2. Assig each page a route in the express app that is in express.js
+2. Assign each page a route in the express app that is in express.js

 Note that if the markdown file is called index, than that will be asigend to the / route.

-## Runing the site ⚙️
+## Running the site ⚙️

 Run: